Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/JS-Request.md

 ### Authentication Script

-The following script is required to submit the authentication of the iFrame JS:
+The following script is required to submit the authentication of the JS:

 ```javascript